casper-network/casper-node-launcher/resources/DEB_README.md

 Log rotation is setup in `/etc/logrotate.d/casper-node`.

-Logs can be viewed with `cat /var/log/casper/casper-node.log`.
+Logs can be viewed with `sudo cat /var/log/casper/casper-node.log`.

 The logs are in 'json' format.